Cars Brands that start with C

 Carrozzeria Castagna Logo

-Italian car body manufacturer – Carrozzeria Castagna was founded in 1849 by Carlo Castagna in Milan, Kingdom of Lombardy – Venetia.
+Carrozzeria Castagna, an Italian company producing car bodies, was founded in 1849 by Carlo Castagna in Milan, Kingdom of Lombardy-Venezia.
 The founder acquired the Ferrari bodywork company and built a touring car – the Benz ATV.
-In 1954, the brand was closed, but two attempts were made to revive it in the 90s of the last century.
-In 1994, Uberto Petra and Gioacchino Acampora bought the name.
-Recent works include subcompact models and a car redesigned with the Fiat 500 and Mini.
-Today the luxury sports cars Castagna Imperial Landaulet and Castagna Aznom are produced.
+The brand was closed in 1954, but two attempts were made to revive it in the 1990s.
+In 1994, the name was bought by Uberto Petra and Gioacchino Acampora.
+Recent works include subcompact models and a car reimagined from the Fiat 500 and Mini.
+The Castagna Imperial Landaulet and Castagna Aznom luxury sports cars are produced today.

 Casalini